 The complainant responds in writing to the committee which rendered the decision in Step 2, asking for further relief.
 The committee employed in Step 2 will then forward all written materials to a designated member of the Senior Administrative Leadership team.
 The designated administrator may interview the complainant and others, and has thirty business days to render a decision, which will be conveyed in writing to the complainant and other interested parties.
 If the requested relief is granted, a written summary will be forwarded to the appropriate University official, who is responsible for ensuring implementation of the decision.
 If relief is denied, the matter is concluded.
 There is no further avenue for relief.

 Students are cautioned to not behave in ways that could prove detrimental should their complaint, appeal or request for exception ultimately be denied.
 For example, if a student does not withdraw from a course by the requisite deadline and wishes to request a waiver for that requirement, during the three-step process outlined above the student should assume that he/she/they will not be permitted to withdraw and therefore should still attend the class and complete all assignments.
-That way, if the request for waiver is eventually denied the student will not have further harmed his/her grade in the course.
+That way, if the request for waiver is eventually denied the student will not have further harmed his/her/their grade in the course.